 2.6 Membership in the Dental Plan may be cancelled by a regular full-time employee provided that he/she has been a member of the Plan for three (3) consecutive years.
 Once an employee has opted out of the Plan, he/she will not become eligible for coverage within the same period of employment.

 2.7 Regular part-time employees are eligible to enroll in an Optional Benefits Program.
-An employee electing membership in the Program will be required to enroll in the Group Life Insurance Plan and the Long Term Disability Plan and, if such employee has completed five (5) years of continuous service, the McGill University Pension Plan.
+An employee electing membership in the Program will be required to enroll in the Group Life Insurance Plan and the Long Term Disability Plan.
 Membership in the Supplemental Health Plan is also mandatory unless the employee is covered under another group plan such as the plan of their spouse.
 Membership of the Dental Plan will be at the option of the member as described in Article 2.5 and 2.6 preceding.

 2.8 Regular, part-time employees who do not subscribe to the Optional Benefits Program at the date of first appointment will again become eligible for membership on each third anniversary of the original date of eligibility.

-2.9 Effective January 1, 1990 and notwithstanding Articles 2.7 and 2.8, in the event that a part-time employee has (a) completed seven hundred (700) hours of employment during the preceding calendar year; or (b) accumulated Basic Salary equal to or in excess of thirty-five percent (35%) of the Maximum Pensionable Earnings established by the Quebec Pension Plan for such calendar year, the terms of said Articles 2.7 and 2.8 shall not serve to deprive such employees of the right to become a member of the McGill University Pension Plan.
+2.9 Effective January 1, 1990 in the event that a part-time employee has (a) completed seven hundred (700) hours of employment during the preceding calendar year; or (b) accumulated Basic Salary equal to or in excess of thirty-five percent (35%) of the Maximum Pensionable Earnings established by the Quebec Pension Plan for such calendar year, he/she shall have the right to become a member of the McGill University Pension Plan.

-2.10 An employee who is eligible for membership in the McGill University Pension Plan under the terms of Articles 2.2 or 2.7 and who has elected to (a) delay enrolment in the Plan or (b) suspend contributions under the terms of Article 2.11, by reason of not having completed five (5) years of continuous service, may subsequently elect to enrol in the Plan by contacting the Department of Human Resources (Benefits Office) and completing the required application form.
+2.10 An employee who is eligible for membership in the McGill University Pension Plan under the terms of Articles 2.2 and who has elected to (a) delay enrolment in the Plan or (b) suspend contributions under the terms of Article 2.11, by reason of not having completed five (5) years of continuous service, may subsequently elect to enroll in the Plan by contacting the Human Resources Service Center and completing the required application form.